 When Marielle Franco, a Brazilian black city councilwoman known for advocating for human rights and fighting against police brutality, is tragically murdered by military police, black female leaders rise throughout Brazil determined to honour her legacy towards positive change, no matter the circumstances or the risks they face.

-Presente! tells the story of two black congresswomen, Talíria Petrone and Mônica Francisco, through the eyes, voice, and experiences of Rayanne Soares, a 22-year-old black woman at the beginning of her political career.
-Talíria and Mônica won their respective races in the elections of October 2018, the same year that military police officers assassinated black city councilwoman Marielle Franco in the streets of Rio de Janeiro for political motives.
-The newly-elected congresswomen soon take seats in legislatures where neither their voices nor their bodies are respected, determined to keep Marielle's legacy alive.
-At the same time, Rayanne organizes and engages people in her community, taking her first steps down a path toward political leadership similar to the one trodden by Mônica, Talíria, and Marielle before her.
+“Presente!” tells the story of two black congresswomen, Mônica Francisco and Talíria Petrone, through the eyes, voice, and experiences of Magda Gomes, a 28-year-old black woman at the beginning of her political career, a little more than three years after Rio de Janeiro city councilwoman Marielle Franco was assassinated in the street by two military police officers for political motives.
+Talíria and Mônica won their respective races in the elections of October 2018, less than six months after Marielle's assassination, and these newly-elected congresswomen would soon take seats in legislatures where neither their voices nor their bodies are respected, determined to keep Marielle's legacy alive.
+At the same time, Magda organizes and engages with her community, taking her first steps down a path toward political leadership similar to the one trodden by Mônica, Talíria, and Marielle before her.

 Director Livia Perini Borjaille